 Maryland's Assisted Living Subsidy is also, more formally, referred to as the Senior Assisted Living Group Home Subsidy Program.
 This is a financial assistance program provided to elderly Maryland residents to be used for the express purpose of helping to pay for the cost of assisted living.
-The objective of the program is to prevent premature, costly nursing home placement.
-By providing financial assistance to needy individuals, both the state and individual's benefit.
+The objective of this program is to prevent premature, costly nursing home placement.
+By providing financial assistance to needy individuals, both the state and individuals benefit.
 The state saves money on expensive nursing home care and individuals have the opportunity to live in environments better suited to their needs.

 Assisted living facilities, which require licensing and approval by the Maryland Department of Aging and the Maryland Department of Health and Mental Hygiene, must be able to accommodate at least 4 and no more than 16 clients.
 This program is not available in every county and there may be waiting lists for assistance in some counties.
 If the program is not available in their county, seniors can move to an approved assisted living residence in a county where the program is available, and then enroll to receive assistance.